 There’s nothing that should be skipped in the TV series – Attack on Titan’s foreshadowing is so strong that you’ll want to make sure you take it all in on the way to the end.

-The OVAs, generally released as bonus DVDs alongside manga volumes, provide a bit of extra context to characters and events.
-While not crucial to understanding the story, they do help to shine a light on some of the story’s other cast and side plots.
+The OVAs provide a bit of extra context to characters and events.
+While you can thoroughly enjoy Attack on Titan without ever watching the OVAs, they do help to shine a light on some of the story’s cast and side plots.

-We hope this watch order guide will help you get the absolute most out of your Attack on Titan journey!
+No matter what you choose, we hope this Attack on Titan watch order guide will help you get the absolute most out of your time with the series!